Authentic Chimichurri from Uruguay & Argentina is the best accompaniment to any barbecued or grilled meats!

 My dad, who has recently been diagnosed with late stage cancers, was sitting with me here at home last week, sharing chimichurri stories from his teen-hood and early twenties: his memories of barbecuing churrascos on HUGE old cast iron plates over open fire, and finishing the afternoon off with a street gamer of soccer.
 No internet.
 No phones.
 A time of pure happiness, while struggling with third world poverty.
 A time he now cherishes.

 It was one of the best moments we’ve had together, and we’ve shared so many through the years, but this one was extra special with his recent diagnosis and the uncertainty of where we’re all headed.

 So, I ran into the kitchen to start making his version and fired up my cast iron pan, while he watched over me, telling me HOW to chop and how much to use of each ingredient, and his advice of starting with a little of the strongest ingredients (like garlic, salt, and chili), then slowly adding more until reaching your desired taste.
 You can’t fix what there’s too much of.
 There’s no hiding with chimichurri.
 Start small and add gradually.

 Now, every time I see a chimichurri recipe on the internet, I cringe a little.
 Not because they’re loaded with ‘wrong ingredients’, but because they’re processed to an all out puree in blenders and food processors.
-What is supposed to be a loose, oil based salsa becomes a herbed mash, which is more like eating baby food with your churrasco, rather than a beautiful silky dressing that drips over your steak or chicken or fish.
+What is supposed to be a loose, oil based condiment becomes a herbed mash, which is more like eating baby food with your churrasco, rather than a beautiful silky condiment that drips over your steak or chicken or fish.

 No, no no bueno.